Adaptive Submodular Ranking and Routing: Algorithm for Adaptive Submodular Ranking

-We now prove Lemma~\ref{ineq} for a fixed $k\ge 1$.
+We now prove Lemma~\ref{lem:main} for a fixed $k\ge 1$.
 Consider any time $t$ between $L\cdot 2^{k-1}$ and $L\cdot2^k$.
-Note that ALG's decision tree induces a partition of all the uncovered scenarios at time $t$, where each part $H$ consists of all scenarios that are at a particular node $(E,H)$ at time $t$.
+Note that ALG's decision tree induces a partition of all the uncovered scenarios at time $t$, where each part $H$ consists of all scenarios that are at a particular state $(E,H)$ at time $t$.
 Let $R(t)$ denote the set of parts in this partition.
+We also use $R(t)$ to denote the collection of states corresponding to these parts.
 Note that all scenarios in $A_k$ appear in $R(t)$ as these scenarios are uncovered even at time $L\cdot 2^k\ge t$.
-Similarly, all scenarios in $R(t)$ are also in $A_{k-1}$.
+Similarly, all scenarios in $R(t)$ are in $A_{k-1}$.
+See Figure~\ref{fig:GBO}.

+We have the following proposition: \begin{proposition} Consider any state $(E,H)$ and element $e \in E$.
+Then (i) the feedback values $\{r_i(e): i \in H\}$ are all identical, and (ii) $L_e(H) = \emptyset$. \end{proposition} \begin{proof} Note that by definition, at state $(E,H)$ all scenarios in $H$ are compatible with the feedback we have received from elements in $E$.
+Thus, all of them should have the same feedback for any element in $E$.
+Furthermore, for any $e\in E$, $L_e(H)$ is the complement of the largest part in the partition of $H$ based on element $e$'s feedback.
+According to the fact that all scenarios in $H$ have the same feedback for element $e$, they are all in the same part, which is the largest part.
+So the complement of the largest part of the partition which is $L_e(H)$ is empty. \end{proof}

-For any part $H\in R(t)$, let $(E,H)$ denote the node in ALG's decision tree corresponding to $H$.
-We note that $E$ consists of all elements that have been completely displayed by time $t$.
-The element $f$ selected at this node is {\em not} included in $E$ (though $f$ starts at/before time $t$ it is not yet completely displayed).
-Let $T_H(k)$ denote the subtree of OPT that corresponds to paths traced by scenarios in $H$ up to time $2^{k-1}$.
-Note that each node (labeled by element $e\in E$) in $T_H(k)$ has two outgoing branches: one corresponding to $L_e(H)$ and the other to $H\setminus L_e(H)$.
+For any $(E,H) \in R(t)$, note that $E$ consists of all elements that have been completely selected before time $t$.
+The element that is being selected at state $(E,H)$ is \emph{not} included in $E$.
+Let $T_H(k)$ denote the subtree of OPT that corresponds to paths traced by scenarios in $H$ up to time $2^{k-1}$; this only includes elements that are completely selected by time $2^{k-1}$.
+Note that each node (labeled by any element $e\in U$) in $T_H(k)$ has at most $|G|$ outgoing branches and one of them is labeled by the feedback corresponding to $B_e(H)=H\setminus L_e(H)$.
 We define $\st$ to be the path in $T_H(k)$ that at each node (labeled $e$) follows the branch corresponding to $H\setminus L_e(H)$.
-Below we also use $\st$ to denote the set of elements that are completely displayed on this path.
-As all the scenarios in $H$ are compatible with the feedback from elements $E$, \begin{observation} Consider any node $(E,H)$ in ALG.
-Then for all $e \in E$ we have exactly one of the following: $e \in S_i$ for all $i \in H$, or $e \notin S_i$ for all $i \in H$.
-Hence, $L_e(H) = \emptyset$ for all $e \in E$.\end{observation}
+See Figure $\ref{fig:stem}$ for an example.
+We also use $\st$ to denote the set of elements that are completely selected on this path.